Trump approaches uncatchable in Iowa

-Former President Trump’s growing lead in Iowa is quickly closing the window for candidates like Florida Gov. Ron DeSantis (R) and former UN Ambassador Nikki Haley to catch up, less than six weeks from the state’s Republican caucuses.
+Former President Trump’s growing lead in Iowa is quickly closing the window for candidates such as Florida Gov. Ron DeSantis (R) and former U.N.
+Ambassador Nikki Haley to catch up, less than six weeks from the state’s Republican caucuses.

-A new poll from NBC News/Des Moines Register/Mediacom shows Trump at 51 percent support among likely Iowa caucus-goers, marking an eight-point increase from October.
-DeSantis and Haley, on the other hand, trailed at 19 and 16 percent, respectively.
+A new poll from NBC News/Des Moines Register/Mediacom shows Trump at 51 percent support among likely Iowa caucusgoers, marking an 8-point increase from October.
+DeSantis and Haley, meanwhile, trailed at 19 and 16 percent, respectively.

 But it’s Trump’s rise over the 50 percent threshold in Iowa that is notable because it further solidifies his status as the likely Republican presidential nominee, putting pressure on DeSantis and Haley to up their game in the critical state.